slaclab/nalms/docs/development.md

 A GitHub action workflow has been configured such that the docs are automatically created on merge to the `slaclab/nalms` `main` branch.

+## Docker images
+Significant simplifications might be made to these docker images (moving to more modern OS etc.); however, I've tried to replicate the RHEL 7 design requirement as closely as possible to demonstrate the installation outlined in the design document.

 ## DockerHub deployment